drocheam/optrace/docs/source/usage_elements.rst

    RS = ot.RaySource(rect, image="test_image.png")

 Every image color generates a specific physical spectrum matching its color.
-This spectrum is a linear comination of the sRGB primaries in <>.
+This spectrum is a linear combination of the sRGB primaries in <>.

 With ``image`` specified the ``spectrum`` is unused.